Volentix/vdexnode/README.md

 Copy paste the following command in terminal:
 * docker pull volentixlabs/vdexnode:0.0.1

-Retreive your EOS public key from your account name:
+Retreive your EOS public key(the key you got from Verto) from your account name:
+If you only have your account name:

 * EOS block explorer: https://eosflare.io/
 * Insert EOS account name (12 characters)
+* Go to permissions
-* Copy active key
+* Copy public key

 Copy paste the following command in terminal: